Programming

 Package with runner script run.sh

 Instead of running cargo commands directly, this project uses run.sh as the task runner.
-It automatically loads the correct .env file before running the app, so you don’t have to set environment variables manually every time.
+It automatically loads the correct .env file before running the app, you don’t have to set environment variables manually every time.

 # Currently support and tested on MAC Only